netemera/lorawan-application-data-api/netemera-lorawan-api-v4.md

 ## Introduction

-Netemera Network API is a HTTP-based interface enabling programmatic management of and communication with end-devices activated in the Netemera LoRaWAN™ network.
+Netemera LoRaWAN API is a HTTP-based interface enabling programmatic management of and communication with end-devices activated in the network.

 The interface allows for the management of: